scrapy/scrapy/docs/topics/spiders.rst

        and is called during initialization of a spider instance.

-       It takes a :class:`~scrapy.settings.Settings` object as a parameter and can add or updates the spider's configuration values.
+       It takes a :class:`~scrapy.settings.Settings` object as a parameter and can add or update the spider's configuration values.
 This method is a class method, meaning that it is called on the :class:`~scrapy.Spider` class and allows all instances of the spider to share the same configuration.